stefansimic/demreg-hpcp-modul/report.md

 3.  **Parallel Computing with Dask** -- distribute large-scale computations efficiently across multiple CPU cores or nodes.

-## Implemented Strategies

-We used the following optimizationg strategies.

-- CPU Vectorization using numpy
-- Utilizing GPU rescoursec with cupy
-- Parallel Computing with Dask

 ### CPU Vectorization

-> TODO SHANE

 The first optimization strategy that we wanted to have a look at was CPU Vectorization.
 To do this, we had a look at the main python files and updated them with vectorized logic.
 In dem_reg_map, we replaced the nested μ×mode loops with a single broadcasted NumPy evaluation so the entire grid is computed in one pass.
 The μ-range is handled more safely through finite/positive checks and geometric spacing, and all arithmetic runs in float64 with np.errstate to keep ratio and power operations stable.
 By leaning on broadcasting and direct reductions, we also cut down on temporary arrays—key wins are the loop-to-vectorized grid shift, safer μ bounds, and fewer temporaries.